IsaiahSama/Temporary/dev.md

 - Place the files into their correct folders, doing any renaming as necessary.

 ### Develop Scripts to Generate Reports
-Upon retriveing the Sales and Billing reports from the emails, and them being placed in their correct folder, the script should then do the following:
+Upon retrieving the Sales and Billing reports from the emails, and them being placed in their correct folder, the script should then do the following:

 1. For each company, read the data from the latest Sales and Billing excel spreadsheets.
 2. Run calculations and store the following information: